H4PE0N/Competitive-Programming/Library-Sources-Folder/Create-Programs-Folder/README.md

 That is because you could  write  your  tests  for  the functions in one area,  and  then  tests  for  another, without having to run both at once.

+If you want to make your own project with help  of  the library, but don't want to just use this  one  file  to write your code.
+Then you can include the  header  file that is stored in  the  Library-Functions-Folder.
+Then you will have the same access as the master program but could use more files to write your code in  a  separate project.
 </pre>